lab19digital/wp19/README.md

 You may require a similar approach for other JavaScript libraries.

+#### BEM (Block Element Modifier)

+A bem linter has been setup and will run when the `scss` code is compiled.
+Add your **blocks (components)** inside the `scss/blocks` folder and **utilities** inside `scss/utils` folder.
+For more info about how to define components/utilities check the documentation https://github.com/postcss/postcss-bem-linter#define-componentsutilities-with-a-comment.

 # A word about the built in PHP server for Mac users

 Mac users have reported issues with the built in PHP server not connecting to the MySQL database correctly.
 This seems to happen for MAMP users.
 A php.ini file is not defined for MAMP users when using the built in server.
 You should copy your MAMP php.ini file to /etc/